Indiana Dunes National Park: BioBlitz

 On May 15 and 16, 2009, the park hosted an All Taxa Biological Diversity survey.
-In a 24-hour period, as part of the BioBlitx 2,000 students and thousands of additional volunteers surveyed the park for every available living species.
+In a 24-hour period, as part of the BioBlitz 2,000 students and thousands of additional volunteers surveyed the park for every available living species.
 John Francis, vice president of research, conservation and exploration for the National Geographic Society, stated that 890 species had been inventoried.
 The tally at the close of the 24 hours was 890 species, including 26 amphibians and reptiles, 101 birds, 18 fish, 27 fungi, 11 mammals, 410 plants, and 178 insects.
 The tally had risen to 1,200 unique species by June 1.

 Natural areas

 Calumet Prairie

 Calumet Prairie is a joint venture between the National Park Service and the Indiana Department of Natural Resources.
 The Calumet Prairie State Nature Preserve in the northern portion of the land between Interstate 90 to the north and the Little Calumet River on the south.
 The National Park owns the southern half of this plot.